 Don’t sell access to your account, boards, or username, or otherwise transfer account features for compensation.

-We want Pinterest to be high-quality and useful, so we prioritize things that are actionable and provide consistent, enriching experiences.
+We want Pinterest to be high quality and useful, so we prioritise things that are actionable and provide consistent, enriching experiences.
 This includes:

 Original content that adds unique value.